 Kicking off in early Feb 2017 was the Hawkes Bay Regional Champs 2016!
 The regional will be held on Tukituki River.
 For full results, and scores click for details.

-Kicking off in early March 2017 will be the National Champs!
-The top 20 anglers will battle it out on Lake Aniwhenua, Waihou River and Waimakariri Stream.
+After a delay in March due to bad weather.
+We are now kicking off the National Champs 2017 on the 28th, 29th and 30th April!
+The top 20 anglers will battle it out on Lake Kuratau (Lake Aniwhenua has been ruled out due to recent weather events), Waihou River and Waimakariri Stream.
 Keep up to date on this event, and check for venue closure dates HERE: click for details

 Wellington CHAMPS - ENTER NOW:

 ATTN: SFFNZ MEMBERS & PARTICIPANTS - EVENT CANCELLED

 We have been notified by the organiser that this event is now cancelled.

 Kicking off in early February 2017 will be the Wellington Regional Champs!
 The regional will be held on the 18th of February on the Ruamahanga River.
 For all information, and entry form click for details.

 Kicking off in early February 2017 was the Hawkes Bay Regional Champs!
 The regional will be held on the 4th and 5th of February on the Tukituki River.
 For all information, and entry form click for details.